drgona/drgona.github.io/_projects/2_project.md

-### High fidelity simulation platform of building energy system
+### High fidelity simulation platform of building energy systems

 Development of new building HVAC control algorithms has grown due to needs for energy efficiency and operational flexibility.
 However, case studies demonstrating new algorithms are largely individualized, making algorithm performance difficult